laszlocph/tsdbinfo/README.md

 ## Copying the Prometheus data folder

-If you don't have the space to duplicate your Prometheus data files, just take a sample first of the folders as each subfolder of the `--storage.tsdb.path.copy` is self containing.
+If you don't have the space to duplicate your Prometheus data files, just take a sample of the folders as each subfolder of the `--storage.tsdb.path` is self containing.

 This is what I do: